-The reason why Virgin America ends up being the best carrier in the long-run is because they only charge a flat $25 fee for each bag that you check, no matter how many suitcases you decide to check.
+The reason why Virgin America ends up being the best carrier in the long-run is because they only charge a flat $25 fee for each checked bag, no matter how many suitcases there are in total.
 With every other single airline, the price of each bag tends to exponentially increase—in some cases up to $200 per bag!—after the 2nd or 3rd checked bag.
 That’s the ceiling and Virgin’s advantage is only amplified with every extra checked item.

 To demonstrate the cost differential, let’s take a look at how much it costs to check ten 50-pound bags in total.
 (That’s 500 pounds of checked baggage.)
 On American Airlines, after assessing for excess baggage costs, it would cost $1610 in total to check 10 items.
 On Virgin America, that same amount of luggage would amount to $250, shaving $1360 off the total cost.

-Of course, getting that amount of baggage to the airport can seriously be a hassle, but I’ve always advocated for curbside check-in when you’re dealing with luggage several times your body weight.
-There are, however, many more options for transporting large amounts of items when you reach your destination.
+Of course, getting that amount of baggage to the airport can seriously be a hassle, but curbside check-in is a godsend when dealing with luggage several times your body weight.
+There are, however, many more options for transporting a large amount of items.

 If you’re moving to a highly metropolitan area like San Francisco or New York, you might want to look into a baggage delivery service like Bags VIP to get the bags to your front door.
 They pick up your bags from any domestic flight and deliver it to you for a flat fee.
 According to the website, it only costs $49.95 to deliver 3-8 bags to within 40 miles of the airport; if you choose this route, I highly recommend that you carry at least one bag on so that you have some clothes and toiletries available in the meantime.